IN THIS ARTICLE

 Outlines how to use Qumulo Shift to copy files from the Qumulo file system to a folder in an Amazon S3 bucket

-- A Qumulo cluster running Qumulo Core version 3.2.1 or later
+- Qumulo cluster running Qumulo Core 3.2.1 or above for QQ CLI configuration

 - Cluster with HTTPS connectivity to s3.<region>.amazonaws.com (see AWS IP address ranges) via one of the following means: